c-sanders/Quaternion/README.md

 * #### Evolution of natural numbers to complex numbers.

-One of the reasons complex numbers exist, is because they compensate for a key shortcoming in the natural numbers, i.e. real numbers, integer numbers, fractions, and the like.
-This shortcoming is what we saw above - the inability of natural numbers to be able to provide a solution to the problem of taking the square root of negative numbers.
+One of the reasons complex numbers exist, is because they compensate for a critical shortcoming in the natural numbers, i.e. real numbers, integer numbers, fractions, and the like.
+This shortcoming is what we saw above - the inability to be able to take the square root of natural numbers when their value is negative.

-If we have a number line which we label x, then the complex plane which is associated with this number line can be thought of as an extension to the numbers which reside on this number line.
-That is, the expansion of this number line into a plane comes about as a natural number expands into complex numbers.
+If we have a number line which we label x, then the complex plane which is associated with this number line can be thought of as an extension to those numbers which reside on this number line.
+That is, the expansion of this 1-d number line into a 2-d plane comes about as we expand natural numbers into their corresponding complex numbers.

 * #### What a quaternion is not.